Anytime 3D Object Reconstruction using Multi-modal Variational Autoencoder: Approach

 \subsection{Modal Selection}

 The key of retrieving the incomplete vector is to find the prior modal corresponding to the original latent variable.
 According to the mean field theorem, each dimension of the latent space can be assumed to be independent.
-Therefore, for the incomplete latent variable $\boldsymbol{z}$, optimal label $\boldsymbol{l}^*$ corresponding to the original $\boldsymbol{z}$ can be found by comparing the modal of the prior in element-wise manner as follows:
+Therefore, for the incomplete latent variable $\boldsymbol{z}$, optimal label $\boldsymbol{l}^\prime$ corresponding to the original $\boldsymbol{z}$ can be found by comparing the modal of the prior in element-wise manner as follows:

-In other words, the category- or instance-level classification is performed only with those elements where the latent variable is not missing and a multi-modal prior.
+In other words, the category- or instance-level classification is performed only with those elements of latent variables and multi-modal prior where the latent variable is not missing.
 Since we assume that each modal of the prior is Gaussian, summations of the element-wise distance are calculated and compared.
 In order to make this approach hold, each modal of the prior distribution in the latent space should be separated from each other by a certain distance threshold or more.
 To meet this condition, we give an additional constraint between two different labels $\boldsymbol{l}^j$ and $\boldsymbol{l}^k$ while training multi-modal VAE as in~\cite{myIROS2018,myICRA2019,yu2019zero}:

 From Eq.~\eqref{mean_distance_thresh}, each dimension of the latent space follows an independent multi-modal distribution, and each modal becomes distinguishable according to the label.
 Consequently, target modal can be found using only some non-missing elements of the latent variable, and element-wise imputation can be achieved from this selected modal.